madschristensen99/PrivateRPC/1InchMicroservice/README.md

 GET  /api/swapd/balances           # Get wallet balances
 ```

-### JSON-RPC Endpoints
+### RESTful API Endpoints

-The service exposes a JSON-RPC server (default port 8545) with the following methods:
+The service exposes a RESTful API (default port 3000) with the following endpoints:

 ```
-# Standard Ethereum Methods (Forwarded to underlying node)
-eth_chainId, eth_blockNumber, eth_getBalance, eth_sendTransaction, eth_call,
-eth_estimateGas, eth_getTransactionCount, eth_getCode, eth_getStorageAt,
-eth_getBlockByNumber, eth_getBlockByHash, eth_getTransactionByHash,
-eth_getTransactionReceipt, net_version

-# Custom PrivateRPC Methods (For atomic swaps and privacy features)
+# Swap Operations
-prpc_createSwap         # Create a new atomic swap prpc_getSwapStatus      # Get status of an existing swap prpc_listSwaps          # List all swaps for a wallet prpc_cancelSwap         # Cancel an active swap prpc_getExchangeRate    # Get current ETH-XMR exchange rate
+POST /api/createSwap         # Create a new atomic swap GET  /api/getSwapStatus      # Get status of an existing swap GET  /api/listSwaps          # List all swaps for a wallet POST /api/cancelSwap         # Cancel an active swap GET  /api/getExchangeRate    # Get current ETH-XMR exchange rate

+# Monero Key Management
+POST /api/generateMoneroKey   # Generate a one-time Monero key pair POST /api/signMoneroTransaction # Sign a Monero transaction

+# Transaction Relay
+POST /api/relayTransaction    # Relay a meta-transaction via 1inch Fusion
 ```

-> **Note**: In compatibility mode, standard Ethereum methods are passed through transparently to the underlying node, and only the `prpc_*` namespace is handled by the microservice.
-This ensures maximum compatibility with existing dApps.
+> **Note**: These endpoints are designed to be called by the MetaMask Snap, providing a clean interface for privacy-enhanced operations.

 ## 🔄 Integration with Smart Contracts